 Islam is a path of personal growth and spiritual development, ultimately culminating in awakening to the Divine Presence of God.

-Based upon the teachings of the Prophet Muhammad (saws), this Path of personal development is known as al-Tariqah, and is also referred to in Arabic as Tazkiyyat an-Nafs, or “Purification of the Self,” and in English as Sufism.
+Based upon the teachings of the Prophet Muhammad ﷺ, this path of personal development is known as at-tariqah, and is also referred to in Arabic as tazkiyyat an-nafs, or “Purification of the Self,” and in English as Sufism.

-The Prophet (saws) taught that the means to such purification is a Way known as Islam, or “Surrender”, and that through spiritual surrender, a human being will ultimately become purified of the source of negativity, fear and anger, that source being the ego-mind.
+The Prophet ﷺ taught that the means to such purification is a way known as al-Islam, or the “way of surrender”, and that through spiritual surrender, a human being will ultimately become purified of the source of negativity, fear and anger, that source being the ego-mind.

 It all starts with the present moment, and your relationship with the present moment.
 Friend or enemy?
 Are you allowing it, or are you fighting it, resisting it?
 That’s the end of ego — because the ego needs resistance.
 The ego survives through complaining, it survives through denying, or wanting something else.

 Once thus purified, a human being realizes the intrinsic buoyancy, goodness and grace of life, and his or her attitude naturally becomes one of health and happiness.
 Based upon the principles of Islam and the Law of Attraction, such an individual effortlessly and automatically attracts the bounty and providence of the Universe.

 God has stated, “My servant draws not near unto Me with nothing more loved by Me than the spiritual practices I have enjoined upon him, and as My servant continues to draw near unto Me with superogatory spiritual practices, I shall love him.